PROJECT OBJECTIVES

 PRE - ALERT APP

-Desktop app for Transportation Managers and Operations Supervisors to monitor the progress and status of shipments and communicate information between origin and destination facilities.
+Desktop app for Transportation Managers and Operations Supervisors to monitor the progress and status of shipments, and communicate information between origin and destination facilities.

 Business Value:

-• An online hub for shipment information
+• An online hub for shipments information

 • Increased visibility and accuracy of information